Omarkhaledkamal/rock_paper_scissors/README.md

 # rock_paper_scissors
-This is a rock paper scissors game , played entirely through the developer tools console, i will come back to it , to give it some GUI to make it look appealing and good !
+This is A Simple Rock Paper Scissors Game, you can play it via the ui , first to 5 wins ,it's you against the computer, refresh the page to play again!